MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/sharepoint.md

 # SharePoint (preview)

 SharePoint is a type of actions that invokes the [SharePoint connector](https://docs.microsoft.com/connectors/sharepointonline/) from within desktop flows instead of running locally on the desktop.
-This connector is the same that is used across Power Automate cloud flows, PowerApps, and Logic Apps.
+This connector is the same as the one used across Power Automate cloud flows, PowerApps, and Logic Apps.
 It uses the same parameters and returns the same type of data.

 ## Prerequisites and limitations

-- During preview, you need an Attended with RPA license.
+- During preview, you need an Attended RPA license.

 - Sharing desktop flows with SharePoint cloud actions isn't supported.
 Co-owners won't be able to run such desktop flows unless they overwrite the connection references with their own. **Users** with read access are unable to run such flows.